svylabs/stablebase/WHITEPAPER.md

 Liquidators pay 100.5% of the borrowed SBD to withdraw the underlying collateral, with a 0.5% fee distributed to the Reserve Pool.

 ## Redemption
-Users can redeem stablecoins for the underlying collateral at a 1:1 ratio, with fees charged and distributed to other depositors in the Reserve Pool.
+Users can redeem stablecoins for the underlying collateral at a 1:1 ratio, with 0.5% fees charged to the redeemer and distributed to other depositors in the Reserve Pool.

 ## Cash Reserve Ratio(CRR) and Reserve Pool
-Cash Reserve Ratio in TradFi is a rate set by the Central banks, that tells what percentage of cash deposits by users should be held as reserve by the banks.
-In our protocol, we make use of a modified defintion of CRR.
+In traditional finance (TradFi), the Cash Reserve Ratio (CRR) is a rate determined by central banks, specifying the percentage of cash deposits that banks are required to hold as reserves.
+In our protocol, we adopt a modified definition of the CRR.

 The CRR, defined as the percentage of borrowed stablecoin value held in the Reserve Pool, can be specified by users at the time of borrowing.
-This instrument allows the protocol to autonomously control the supply of coins based on the market condition.
+This mechanism empowers the protocol to autonomously manage the coin supply in response to market conditions.

 ### Redemption Mechanism
 The CRR selected by the user will also determine the order of redemption, if and when the redemption happens.
 The lowest CRR Safes are the first to be redeemed, and the Safe that is redeemed will also forfeit CRR reserves of an equivalent amount of SBD redeemed, which will be distributed to other depositors in the Reserve Pool.
 Thus redemptions, just like Liquidations are penalised in the StableBase protocol.
 This mechanism ensures the Safe owners actively take part in the stability of the protocol.